The article was last modified 3 March 2017.

 Everyone knows what "reward" and "punishment" mean.
 What is their difference from a positive and negative reinforcement?
 The reinforcement is made immediately after a correct or incorrect action.
 Punishment or reward may follow after some (perhaps even significant) time after the action.
 Psychologists and physiologists have proven that for learning positive or negative reinforcement is much more effective than reward or punishment that follow some time after the action.
 More about this read in a wonderful book by Karen Pryor "Don't Shoot the Dog!"
 A person, wanting to learn, does not need to be reinforced the way animal is.
 The realization that he or she acts (or thinks and reasons, assumes) correctly (or incorrectly) will be sufficient reinforcement.
 For example, you solve a problem and make a mistake.
 Will be much more useful if someone will correct you immediately after an error than if you incorrectly solve the problem, and the error is found during verification by the teacher a couple of days later.

 It is convenient to reinforce youself when you have a text you are studying before you.
 Close your eyes and try to mentally reproduce the information that you need to know.
-You will know immediately what you do not remember, what you remember incorrectly, and will be able to fix it.
+Some "helping" words described below can help you do this.
+If you use them, you may mot close eyes at first.You will know immediately what you do not remember, what you remember incorrectly, and will be able to fix it.

 Two - three foreign words are memorized easily, to learn ten words a day effort must be applied.
 The conclusion from this: study regulary.
 If you studied today, learned something, your brain is working in background, processing and digesting new information to make a long-term knowledge.
 But if you didn`t study it`s not working.